Prentice Cooper State Forest

 - Those possessing a current Tennessee Hunting License are not required to obtain a Tier One Shooting Range Permit.

-Prentice Cooper State Forest and Wildlife Management Area will be holding managed deer hunts on:
+Prentice Cooper State Forest and Wildlife Management Area will be holding managed turkey hunts on the following dates.
+For detailed information on these hunt dates, please refer to the current Tennessee Wildlife Resources Agency hunting guide.

 The area west of Highway 27 (Suck Creek Road) will be closed to all visitors except hunters on these dates.
 The area east of Highway 27 including Edwards Point will remain open for hiking on these dates.